H.R. 8031: GUARDRAILS Act

 1

-The bill targets one specific executive order: "Ensuring a National Policy Framework for Artificial Intelligence," issued on December 11, 2025.
-Upon enactment, that order "shall have no force or effect," meaning it would be legally nullified.
+The bill targets one specific order: "Ensuring a National Policy Framework for Artificial Intelligence," issued on December 11, 2025.
+Upon enactment, that order would have "no force or effect."

 2

 H.R.
-8031 says no Federal funds may be used to "implement, administer, enforce, or carry out" the December 11, 2025 executive order.
-The funding ban is absolute in the text provided and does not list any exceptions or transition period.
+8031 also bars any federal money from being used to "implement, administer, enforce, or carry out" the December 11, 2025 executive order.
+The funding ban is unconditional in the bill text — no exceptions, no transition period.

 3